DaveMielke/NBP/b2g/doc/UserInterface/Introduction/features.rst

 Letters can be in either lower or upper case, and the characters don't need to be at the beginning or end of the label.

-Press Enter when you're done.
+When you're finished typing, press the key combination for the shortcut action that you'd like to perform (see above).
 If the characters match the labels of more than one application then the list will be presented within a popup (see `Popups`_).
 If this happens then navigate to the one you'd like to add and press Enter.

 Builtin Shortcuts